 Check the fully closed position of the vise.
-Mark a line about 1/4" past the face of the nut block of the screw to allow some clearance for the end of the screw (remember the 13-7/8" figure we mentioned earlier?)
+With the nut positioned at the end of the screw (but still fully engaged) there should be about 1/2" space to the end of the cavity.
 You should also check the distance from the nut to the end of the dog strip.
-Make your dog block this length, plus 1-1/4" (to allow enough material to cover the top of the nut block, plus some extra for the clamping face.)
-Also make sure the leading face of the dog block (the clamping surface) extends at least 1/4" past the front edge of the sliding plate.
-Note: this picture shows an earlier version of the sliding plate with round dog clearance hole, current versions have a rectangular hole.
+Make your dog block this length, plus 1-1/4" to allow enough material to cover the top of the nut block, plus some extra for the clamping face which ensures the leading face of the dog block (the clamping surface) extends about 1/4" past the front edge of the sliding plate.
+We urge you to mock this up as pictured rather than relying solely on the numbers.